About the Department

 In 2010, the Department was reviewed by an external group of consultants.
 One of the recommendations in order to ensure future growth and success was to increase the focus of the department on inflammatory responses and diseases.
 Although we have a diverse group of researchers, this is an area in common with many and therefore will be a focus in future hires and training.

 As indicated earlier, research is a major focus for our Department, as it is critical to graduate student training and scholarly work.
 The department provides office staff support, as well as supports the infrastructure.
 In particular, we believe that the department provides some of the best instrumentation and expertise for research at the Institution.
 As a result, we help support the institutional research efforts through these resources and will continue to improve the instrumentation, technical support and training to foster future goals.
 It is critical that faculty at UNTHSC are not limited in the types of questions that they can ask or approaches that can be used during the course of a research project.

 The instrumentation is housed on the 4th floors in RES and EAD:

 The Flow Cytometry and Laser Microdissection Core is in a dedicated facility and managed by a scientist supported by a combination of user fees and state support.

-The Center of Commercialization of Fluorescence Technology (CCFT) is under the direction of Karol Gryczynski, Ph.D., along with Ignacy Gryczynski, Ph.D. and Julian Borejdo, Ph.D.
+The Center for Fluorescence Technology and Nanomedicine (CFTN) is under the direction of Karol Gryczynski, Ph.D., along with Ignacy Gryczynski, Ph.D. and Julian Borejdo, Ph.D.

 The Mass Spectrometry Facility is in the laboratory of Laszlo Prokai, Ph.D., Robert A. Welch Chair, and he provides this resource primarily on a collaborative basis, along with costs to run the assays.